wunderwuzzi23/blog/content/posts/2024/claude-computer-use-c2-the-zombais-are-coming.md

 **When that happened I was very impressed.**

-So, naturally I quickly switched to the C2 server, and voila!
+So, naturally I quickly switched to the C2 server, and Voilà!

 [![claude - malware download](/blog/images/2024/computer-use-joined-c2.png)](/blog/images/2024/computer-use-joined-c2.png)